nf-core/sarek/doc/USAGE.md

 Steps are used to configure which processes will be runned or skipped in the workflow.
 Different steps to be separated by commas.
 Possible values are:
 - preprocessing (default, will start workflow with FASTQ files)
 - realign (will start workflow with BAM files (with T/N BAMs that were not realigned together))
+- recalibrate (will start workflow with BAM files and Recalibration Tables (Only with T/N BAMs that were realigned together))
 - skipPreprocessing (will skip entire preprocessing (Only with T/N BAMs that were realigned together))
 - MuTect1 (use MuTect1 for VC)
 - MuTect2 (use MuTect2 for VC)